7 Philly Restaurants Doing All the Right Things With Raw Fish

 Vernick Food & Drink, Rittenhouse

 With an entire section of the menu devoted to raw seafood from freshly-shucked oysters to sea urchin, Vernick is at the top of the city’s crudo game.
-Try the striped jack with avocado and grilled jalapeño oil or arctic char served with dill and its own crisped skin.
+Try the fluke crudo with key lime, coconut and habanero oil.